N3rdL0rd/ModDocCE/docs/files/save.md

 :::warning

 This is not complete!
-We still need to figure out how hxbit actually stores its data, and until then, save files can only be partially modified.
+Although a partial reimplementation of hxbit is available in [hxbit.py](https://github.com/N3rdL0rd/hxbit.py), this can only read - **not write** - save file data.

 :::